nickbrandt/GitLab/doc/ci/ci_cd_for_external_repos/index.md

 # GitLab CI/CD for external repositories **[PREMIUM]**

 NOTE: **Note:**
-To [promote its release](https://about.gitlab.com/2018/03/22/gitlab-10-6-released/#gitlab-cicd-for-external-repos), GitLab.com users are receiving this feature for free until March 2019.
+To [promote its release](https://about.gitlab.com/2018/03/22/gitlab-10-6-released/#gitlab-cicd-for-external-repos), GitLab.com users are receiving this feature for free through March 22, 2019.

 >[Introduced][ee-4642] in [GitLab Premium][eep] 10.6.